 This, moreover, is the desire of the community.
 The community wants to foster Torah scholarship in order to assure that Torah scholars will arise who will be able to teach Torah and render rulings on questions of Jewish law.
 And since the only way to realize such a goal is by allowing students to dedicate themselves to Torah study on a full time basis, the community donates funds in order to support Talmudic academies in which Torah students and educators learn.
-This position is taken by Maharashal and Shakh (Yoreh Deah 246:20), as well as Rabbi Chaim ben Attar (Rishon LeTziyon 246:21).
+This position is taken by Maharashal and Shach (Yoreh Deah 246:20), as well as Rabbi Chaim ben Attar (Rishon LeTziyon 246:21).

 An Additional Dispensation for Our Generation

 An additional problem has arisen in our own generation, namely, that many youths are slow to reach a level of knowledge that allows them to live in accordance with the Torah.
-Therefore, because there is a commandment to educate children so that they know the Torah and are able to live according to its laws, parents must continue to finance their children’s studies for another few years in the Yeshiva in order that they succeed in acquiring a firm Torah substructure.
+Therefore, because there is a commandment to educate children in order that they know the Torah and are able to live according to its laws, parents must continue to finance their children’s studies for another few years in the Yeshiva in order that they succeed in acquiring a firm Torah foundation.
 And because there are parents who are not able to pay for their children’s education (and there are even some parents who do not want to pay), the community as a whole must take this responsibility.
 Therefore, it is necessary to gather donations in order to support Yeshivas.